 Jon Hutman received a well-deserved Oscar nomination for Production Design for his work here.

 The DVD is worth buying if you’re a fan for all the special features, including a deleted scene with Harry singing “La Vie En Rose” to Erica in a karaoke bar.
-Part of this scene was used in the trailer, and he sings the same song during the end credits.
+Part of the scene was used in the trailer, and he sings the same song during the end credits.
 (Amazon affiliate links.)

 Diane Keaton scored an Oscar nom for Best Actress for her role as Erica Barry and won a Golden Globe.